-WASHINGTON, D.C. -- The head of the U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced that federal disaster aid has been made available for Hawaii to supplement state and local recovery efforts in the area struck by an earthquake that occurred on October 15, 2006, and related aftershocks.
+WASHINGTON, D.C. -- The head of the U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced that federal disaster aid has been made available for Hawaii to supplement state and local recovery efforts in the area struck by severe storms, high surf, flooding and mudslides during the period of December 4-7, 2007.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

 Paulison named Kenneth R. Tingman the federal coordinating officer for federal recovery operations in the affected area.
 Tingman said that additional designations may be made at a later date after further evaluation.

 FEMA coordinates the federal government's role in preparing for, preventing, mitigating the effects of, responding to, and recovering from all domestic disasters, whether natural or man-made, including acts of terror.